 Indicators, which are chosen during the scope phase and refined as needed throughout the study, are the metrics that communicate meaningful results of the study.
 They can be either technical or economic in nature as well as techno-economic if they incorporate both technical and economic aspects of the production process.
 As there are CCUS technologies from many different fields, there are many different possible technical indicators.

 Operating expenditures are common to most production processes and capture cost categories for energy, labor, and raw materials.
 Certain operating expenditures will be fixed, meaning they do not change as production volume changes, while others will be variable, meaning they do change as production volume changes.
-For example, raw materials costs will increase as more units are produced, while property taxes on the factory are fixed and do not change with production levels.
+For example, raw materials costs will increase as more units are produced, while property taxes on the factory are fixed and do not change with production levels (at least in the short run).
 The mass and energy flows throughout the product system along with general industry practices determine the majority of operating expenditures.
 Just as with all other aspects of the TEA, indicators should be calculated using more specific and detailed operating expenditures for more mature technologies.

 Capital expenditures will likely be significant for many CCUS projects and are part of common profitability indicators.
 These expenses are generally for initial investments in machinery, land, the factory, contingencies, engineering, start-up expenses, and infrastructure necessary to connect the plant to utilities.
 Capital investments can be grouped into inside battery limits (ISBL) and outside battery limits (OSBL) categories, which respectively refer to core plant costs and infrastructure costs to connect the plant to utilities.

 There are many different methods for calculating capital expenditures.
-These methods include scaling from base/reference machines using scaling factors or equations, estimating expenses based on various equipment parameters, factor methods that multiply a predetermined factor by some cost to estimate a particular part of CapEx, unit cost line items that use high levels of detail for particular machines, or cost transformation that adjusts the capital costs for similar plants using some predetermined method.
+These methods include scaling from base/reference machines using scaling factors or formulas, estimating expenses based on various equipment parameters, factor methods that multiply a predetermined factor by some cost to estimate a particular part of CapEx, unit cost line items that use high levels of detail for particular machines, or cost transformation that adjusts the capital costs for similar plants using some predetermined method.
+This report provides an overview of the many types of capital cost estimation techniques.
 More detailed and exact methods should be used for more developed technologies.
-Learning curve effects as well as economies (and potentially diseconomies) of scale should be taken into account if possible, as the capital costs of larger and subsequent plants will likely be lower in terms of per unit costs due to learning and efficiencies at higher levels of production.
+Learning curve effects as well as economies (and potentially diseconomies) of scale should be taken into account if possible, as the capital costs per unit of output of nth-of-a-kind (NOAK) and larger plants will likely be lower due to learning effects and efficiencies at higher levels of production.
+This article discusses the application of technology learning curves to carbon capture and utilization technologies in particular.

 While aspects of the interpretation phase occur throughout all phases of the TEA to check for consistency, data quality, and whether the inventory data can sufficiently meet the goal of the study, the phase also includes uncertainty and sensitivity analyses that are conducted after satisfactory calculation of the indicators.
-Scenario analysis using the scenarios identified in the goal phase should also be performed in this step.
+Scenario analysis using the scenarios identified in the goal phase should also be performed as part of the interpretation.

 Sensitivity analysis reveals how sensitive the TEA indicators are to different inputs to the study.
 Local sensitivity analysis varies one variable at a time to analyze how the indicators change while global sensitivity analysis varies multiple inputs and may analyze the interaction effects among different variables.
 For example, CO2 capture energy demand and CO2 purity for the process are two different possible parameters for a TEA model that generally affect one another, and global sensitivity analysis would attempt to capture and analyze this relationship.
 The graphic below outlines how the results of local sensitivity analysis might be presented using tornado diagrams and spider charts.
 The “Nominal value” is the default value for the parameter used in the default model.